 - Use organic compost, and peat-free if you can.
 Offer compost for sale in returnable bags.

 - Avoid all herbicides and pesticides and explain why to your customers.
-If you’re looking for information on what to say check out my post on Wildlife Friendly Gardening.
+If you’re looking for information on what to say check out my article on Wildlife Friendly Gardening.